Daniel Ricciardo: From withstanding searing heat to 'fighting tension in the body,' how F1 star's performance coach prepares driver - KTVZ

 Ricciardo, who placed eighth in the driver standings last season, tested positive for Covid-19 last week, but has recovered in time to compete in this weekend’s race.

-Italiano juggles his work as Ricciardo’s performance coach with his own online coaching platform, MI Coaching, but F1 remains his priority.
+Italiano juggles his work as Ricciardo’s performance coach with his own online coaching platform, MI Coaching, which seeks to make elite-level performance training accessible to the public.

 “There is an element of uncertainty and unknown,” says Italiano, “not knowing which teams have made gains and which teams are a step behind.
 I find it quite intriguing.”